syncfusion-content/javascript-docs/js/Schedule/Appointment.md

 **Using Context menu**

-* To delete the appointments using **Context menu** option, select the **Delete Appointment** from the context menu that pops up when you right-click the appointment to be deleted.
+To delete the appointments using **Context menu** option, select the **Delete Appointment** from the context menu that pops up when you right-click the appointment to be deleted.
 It is displayed in the following screenshot.

-{% include image.html url="/js/Schedule/Appointment_images/Appointment_img16.png" Caption="schedule with appointment deletion using context menu."%}
+{% include image.html url="/js/Schedule/Appointment_images/Appointment_img16.png" Caption=""%}

 ## All-day Appointments